 These are hand built out of stoneware clay but fired to a lower temperature with their own unique glaze combos on them.
 Each one is quite unique.
 Sorry, they are meant for indoor display only.

 Ach!
 But these are great!
 Made out of stoneware.
-They don't fade and can live outside happily.
+They don't fade and can live outside happily through three season, I suggest bringing them in through the Canadian winter.
 The coat hangers will rust but won't disintegrate.
 People love 'em.